Shopify/shopify_app/docs/shopify_app/sessions.md

 ##### Customizing Session Storage with `ShopifyApp::SessionRepository`

-`ShopifyApp::SessionRepository` allows you as a developer to define how your sessions are stored and retrieved for shops.
+In the rare event that you would like to break Rails convention for storing/retrieving records, the `ShopifyApp::SessionRepository` allows you to define how your sessions are stored and retrieved for shops.
 The specific repository for `shop` & `user` is configured in the `config/initializers/shopify_app.rb` file and can be set to any object.

 ```ruby
 # config/initializers/shopify_app.rb